navnit0707/CSS-Learning_Track/Readme.md

 if we add multiple rule to the same leemnt then it will be hard to guess which one gonna overwrite so for this Specificity rules comes handy

+    !importand > inline css > ID > Class > tag selector

+# Box Model IN CSS

+according to box model concpet every element on a page is a rectangle box and may have width , height , padding, borders and margins .

+content in the main part of the box and height , width are said to be measurment of inner content .

+on the top of content there is padding , on the top of padding there is border ,on the top of border there is margin

+#